novafuria/ggGit/.vibedoc/ideas/3b11a1 - Propuesta de Solución: Implementar create_branch().md

         bool: True if branch was created successfully, False otherwise

     Raises:
-        RuntimeError: If not in a Git repository
+        NotGitRepositoryError: If not in a Git repository
         ValueError: If branch name is invalid
-        subprocess.CalledProcessError: If git branch command fails
+        GitCommandError: If git branch command fails
     """
     if not self.is_git_repository():
-        raise RuntimeError("Not a git repository")
+        raise NotGitRepositoryError("Not a git repository")

     # Validate branch name
     if not self._is_valid_branch_name(branch_name):